-Clett is a Senior Lecturer in Biology of Disease.
-His research aims to establish the molecular mechanisms connecting inflammation to lipid metabolism, particular in the context of coronary artery disease.
+Clett is a Senior Lecturer in Immunology.
+His research aims to establish the molecular mechanisms connecting inflammation to lipid metabolism, particularly in the context of coronary artery disease.
 He also has an interest in exploiting aspects of the innate immune system to promote the phagocytosis of tumour cells by macrophages.

 Clett completed his BSc in Molecular Biology (1997), and PhD in Molecular Immunology (2003), at the University of Edinburgh.
-He then moved to Strathclyde University to take up a British Heart Foundation sponsored Junior Research Fellowship.
-In 2008, he moved to the University of Leicester to take a second Research Fellowship.
-During this time, Clett’s research focus progressed from an exploration of the impact of oxidised lipids and lipoproteins on innate immune signalling, to the mechanisms by which pattern-recognition receptors regulate lipid metabolism at the cellular and systemic levels.
-Currently, his work focuses particularly on the mechanisms connecting pattern-recognition receptor signalling with the induction of risk factors for chronic metabolic disease.
+He then completed Research Fellowships at the Universities of Strathclyde and Leicester, where his research progressed from an exploration of the impact of oxidised lipids on innate immune signalling, to the mechanisms by which pattern-recognition receptor signalling regulates lipid metabolism at the cellular and systemic levels.

 Module leader for MSc Laboratory Techniques